-UDA President (2020-present) UDA Vice President of Design Research (2016-2019)
+UDA Vice President of Design Research (2016-2019)

 She is a member of the UCDA Design Educator’s Advisory Committee and CAA’s Committee on Intellectual Property.
-She served as President of the Detroit Chapter of AIGA, the professional association for design, 2009–2011—which followed five years of service as Education Director for the Detroit and Kansas City Chapters.
+She served as President of the Detroit Chapter of AIGA, the professional association for design, from 2009–2011—which followed five years of service as Education Director for the Detroit and Kansas City Chapters.

 Her concepts and design work have been published in several books, including Sustainable: A Handbook of Materials and Applications for Graphic Designers and Their Clients; Mapping the Intelligence of Artistic Work: An Explorative Guide to Making, Thinking, And Writing; Typography, Referenced: A Comprehensive Visual Guide to the Language, History, and Practice of Typography; and Designing for the Greater Good: The Best in Cause-Related Marketing and Nonprofit Design.
-Kelly has presented at national and international conferences, and guest lectured at several universities in the United States.
+Kelly has presented at national and international conferences and guest lectured at several universities in the United States.
 Her work has been exhibited internationally.
 Projects through elevate design (formerly thrive design)—her independent company—generate design solutions for clients such as a2 modern, Hambre NYC, The Rebecca Davis Dance Company, and the Seattle Rowing Center.

 A retired two-time Olympian, she balances her passion for design and education with miles of rowing on the Huron River.